cornucopia-rs/cornucopia/README.md

 ## Concepts
 This section explain a bit more about how cornucopia works.
 If you just want to get started, you should take a look at the [basic example](https://github.com/LouisGariepy/cornucopia/tree/main/examples/basic).

 Cornucopia is pretty simple to use.
 Your migrations and queries should each reside in a dedicated folder, and from there the CLI takes care of the rest for you.
 In the next sections, we'll explore the basic usage, but feel free to explore the CLI's whole interface using the `--help` option at any point.
+For convenience, this is also available [in this repository](https://github.com/LouisGariepy/cornucopia/blob/main/cli.md).

 ### Migrations
+The basic `cornucopia generate` command spins a new container, runs your migrations, generates your queries and cleanups the container.
+If you want to manage the database and migrations yourself, use the `cornucopia generate live` command to connect to an arbitrary live database.
+Keep in mind that your queries must still be otherwise compatible with cornucopia (e.g. with regards to [supported types](https://github.com/LouisGariepy/cornucopia#supported-types) and [annotation syntax](https://github.com/LouisGariepy/cornucopia#query-annotation-syntax).

 New migrations can be added using the command `cornucopia migration new`.
 Cornucopia will automatically manage migrations when it generates your Rust modules, but you can also use the command `cornucopia migration run` to run migrations on your production database too if you so desire.

 ### Queries